cesanta/mongoose-os/docs/javascript-api/http.md

 title: HTTP
 ---

-Smart.js implements a subset of node.js HTTP API.
+Mongoose IoT implements a subset of node.js HTTP API.
 This snippet demonstrates what is supported for client and server:

 ```javascript